viodotcom/ackend-assignment-elixir/README.md

 - Well-tested solution;
 - Best code practices in general;
 - Architectural design skills;
-- API design and data structure skills (i.e. correctness of the API responses, etc);
+- API design and data structure skills (i.e. correctness of the API responses, etc.);
-- Communication and writing skills (i.e. documentation on how the apps works, setup and tradeoffs).
+- Communication and writing skills (i.e. documentation on how the apps work, setup, and tradeoffs).